Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 There is now a new step on the CI pipeline called `Run Pylint Next`.
 This is merely a duplicate of the `Run Pylint` step with the exception that `Run Pylint Next` uses the latest version of pylint and the latest version of the custom pylint checkers.

-This next-pylint enviornment can also be run locally through tox:
+This next-pylint environment can also be run locally through tox:

     tox -e next-pylint -c ../../../eng/tox/tox.ini --root <path to python package>